jedimatt42/fcmd/README.md

 This will compile all the binaries.

-There is a build.sh script that also bundles things for release, and copies things to my classic99 system for testing.

 ## Installation

 The FCMDG.bin and FCMDC.bin go on a FinalGROM99 - or if you know what you are doing, an UberGROM